tradingeconomics/notebooks/README.md

 # Trading Economics Notebooks

 The Trading Economics Python Jupyter Notebooks GitHub repository showcases examples on how one can easily interact with our data to make interesting data findings and insights.
 Trading Economics is a gateway to 20 million indicators from 196 countries.
-Trading Economics also provides its subscribers with a near real-time economic calendar updated 24 hours a day, historical data time series sourced recently and directly from national statistics offices, quotes for thousands of financial markets, and active support.
+Trading Economics provides its subscribers with a near real-time economic calendar updated 24 hours a day, historical data time series sourced recently and directly from national statistics offices, quotes for thousands of financial markets, and active support.
 With a developer account You get free access to datasets from the Worldbank, the United Nations, the Federal Reserve, the EUROSTAT, and much more.

 ## Getting started